-Pandan plant, scientific name Pandanus amaryllifolius is a tropical plant native to Southeast Asia.
-They are extensively farmed in Asia and tropical parts of Australia and have long, narrow and blade like fan-shaped leaves.
-Also called screwpine leaves, it is widely used as flavouring in Southeast Asian cooking.
-Pandan leaves are used to add flavour to rice, soups, curries, bread, cakes, puddings, desserts, and drinks.
+Pandan plant, scientific name Pandanus amaryllifolius, is a tropical plant native to Southeast Asia.
+Besides, they also call pandan leaves as screwpine leaves.
+Likewise, they extensively farm pandan plant in Asia and tropical parts of Australia.
+Pandan leaves have long, narrow and blade like fan-shaped leaves.
+Moreover, they widely use pandan leaves as flavouring in Southeast Asian cooking.
+They use pandan leaves to add flavour to rice, soups, curries, bread, cakes, puddings, desserts, and drinks.
 Their intense flavour and natural green colour provide foods with natural colouring, giving a green tint to the dishes prepared.

 In addition to using pandan leaves in cooking, they also have many health and medicinal benefits.
 Pandan leaves are rich in essential oils like tannin, glycosides and alkaloids.
-They are alleged to be an excellent pain reliever for headache, arthritis, ear pain and chest pain.
+They use pandan leaves as an excellent pain reliever for headache, arthritis, ear pain and chest pain.
 They also ease stomach cramps and spasms.
 The leaves may reduce effects of toxins and prevent cancer.
 Eating pandan leaves may also help diminish fever, improve skin, treats leprosy, wounds and smallpox.
 In addition, pandan leaves may help accelerate convalescence of women during their post-natal period.

 Pandan Chiffon Cake Gluten Free

-- 250 ml pandan juice from 20 fresh or frozen pandan leaves wash thoroughly and cut into 1cm to 2cm lengthwise
+- 20 pandan leaves (fresh or frozen) pandan leaves, wash thoroughly and cut into 1 inch lengthwise

 - 350 ml water